 Burn: Character takes damage worth 5% of their total HP each turn while under the effect.
 Stacks with Burn/Poison, and if multiple stacks are present damage will be dealt multiple times per turn.
 Fire element characters can still be burned.

 Poison: Same effect as Burn.

-Buff/Debuff: Many effects will raise/lower defense/attack/speed for a turn or two.
+Buff/Debuff: Many effects will raise/lower defense/attack/speed/critical percentage for a turn or two.
 All buffs/debuffs stack their effect (not duration) if multiple of the same type are inflicted on the same target.
 This can make a single unit extra powerful/extra worthless if properly stacked between their turns.
 A target with Speed debuffs stacked may miss several turns.

 Gachapon pulls will only give 2 tiers: 2 star and 3 star.
 Only 3 star pulls will be “Story” characters (Laharl, Flonne etc.).
 The likelihood of 3 star pulls in general is 8%, though the exact percent per-character can be viewed (in Japanese) inside Makai War’s gachapon menu.
 Stats are subject to change at any time and thus won’t be listed here.